4dn-dcic/fish_omics_format/docs/source/core_spot_trace.rst

 File Header
 -----------

-The first line in the header is always “##FOF-CT_version=vX.X”
+The first line in the header is always "##FOF-CT_version=vX.X"

 The header MUST to contain a mandatory set of fields that describe the algorithm(s) that were used to identify and localize bright Spots and to connect them to form Traces.
 In case more than one algorithm were used, please use the same set of fields for each of the algorithm used.

 The columns for this table are mandatory and do not need to be described in the header.